FREVA-CLINT/freva/docs/source/FrevaCli.rst

-The parameters are also given as key, values pairs.
+The parameters are also given as key=values pairs.
 But not all of the above parameters are mandatory.
-Lets use one ``project`` search key and animate its content.
+Let's use one ``project`` search key and animate its content.

 .. code:: bash